Pastor Matt Souza uses Twitch to model virtuous behavior in the Gaming Community by helping those in need.

 Additionally, maybe the most compelling part of Souza’s efforts is his attempt to help those in need.
 He has been regularly raising money from Gamers for those who need a helping hand.

 Souza helped mobilize funds for 44-year-old gamer Valerie Lennert who had her home broken into while at her mother’s funeral.
 The thieves stole all of her gaming equipment – which had served as her primary coping mechanism in dealing with stress.
 Souza responded by raising roughly $5,000 for replacement equipment.

-Even this very weekend Souza will be fundraising trying to raise funds to help a fellow pastor who has fallen on hard times.
+Souza has also held a fundraiser to help a fellow pastor who has fallen on hard times.
 After the local church that Souza’s friend worked for had to make significant fiscal cutbacks, he was suddenly let go.
 With a newborn in the family, Souza’s colleague was left destitute.
 Souza and his wife decided to take them into their own home and help them get back on their feet.

-The fundraiser will seek to raise $1500 to help for Souza’s colleague’s family to be able to put a down payment on a new place to live.
-The event will happen this Sunday from 11am-11pm at http://Twitch.tv/PastorSouZy and promises a whole host of wacky incentives to encourage people to give in love.
+The fundraiser will sought to raise money to help his colleague’s family be able to put a down payment on a new place to live.
+The event offered a whole host of wacky incentives to encourage people to give in love.

 Reality Changing Observations

 Q1.
 With 15 million active viewers on Twitch, what additional efforts do you think the church universal should be making to reach people for Christ using that medium?